BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 ------------------
 - The eeprom data is variable length (due to different parametesr for different objects)
 - has a "ignore" bit.
-- destroy disables all commands in eeprom (create/write) that reference the object
 - a compacting phase later removes the empty spaces.

 Compacting the eeprom